Black-and-gold Cotinga

 Interesting Facts About the Black-and-gold Cotinga

-• 5The Atlantic Forest, home to the Black-and-gold Cotinga, is one of the most endangered tropical forests in the world.
+- 5The Atlantic Forest, home to the Black-and-gold Cotinga, is one of the world's most endangered rainforests, with only 15% of its original cover remaining.

 Black-and-gold Cotinga Conservation Status